-How to prevent a common cold?
+How to treat a cold?

 Please be aware that many surfaces in our environment (like doorknobs, supermarket trolleys etc.) can be contaminated with viruses from people suffering from colds.
 This allows the viruses causing the common cold to spread and infect people easily.
 Hence, the most important way to prevent a common cold is to wash your hands frequently with soap and hot water.
 Not touching the eyes or nose with the fingers will decrease the risk of infection because usually the common cold viruses enter the body via this route.
 It therefore helps to avoid contact with people suffering from common cold symptoms.